MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-prompt-error-handling.md

 :::image type="content" source="media/rendering-error-prompt-dialog-s2.png" alt-text="Example of rendering error thrown in prompt dialog":::

-## Example 3: Rendering an error thrown by ErrorInfo while in the prompt dialog
+## Example 3: Rendering an error thrown by ErrorInfo in the prompt dialog

 The last example illustrates using the `ErrorInfo` type when the user chooses the **Generate** button in a prompt dialog.